SolidaridadAsia/SoliBot/data/nlu/faq.md

 - What is the fertilizer dose to be used in nursery plot for sugarcane
 - What are the proportions in which the organic manure has to be applied to a field in order to cultivate sugarcane
 - What type of symptoms can be seen on leaves
-- What is the role of potassium in sugarcane cultivation
-- How to control the white grub incidence in sugarcane
 - What is the role of Phosphorus in sugarcane
 - How should termite mounds be eradicated
 - Which method of planting is suitable for late conditions